strongloop/node-foreman/README.md

 #### The PATH environment variable

-The `PATH` variable is given special treament and is always read from the environment that the `nf` command has been executed from, rather than a `.env` file.
+The `PATH` variable is given special treatment and is always read from the environment that the `nf` command has been executed from, rather than a `.env` file.
 To set a different `PATH` execute `nf` with the `PATH` variable set appropriately.